-Former president of the Association of Taxation Technicians (ATT) Andrew Meeson and associate Peter Bradley have been jailed for eight-and-a-half years each for £5m tax fraud.
+Former Association of Taxation Technicians (ATT) president Andrew Meeson and his associate Peter Bradley have been jailed for eight-and-a-half years each for a £5m tax fraud.

 Meeson and Bradley were found guilty of conspiring to cheat HMRC between 1 January 2006 and 30 April 2010 by claiming tax relief on fictitious pension contributions.

 The pair received income tax repayments of £5m, claiming this was the refund due on £20m of contributions pension scheme members had made.

 Following an investigation, the contributions were found by HMRC not to exist.

 The scheme was administered by Tudor Capital Management ltd, of which they were directors.

 In a statement to ATT members, the association called it a "very difficult and sad episode".

 The then president wrote to members when the charges were laid against Andrew Meeson in November 2011 and some members questioned how he could have succeeded to the presidency when an HMRC investigation had begun into his firm.